 When braking, on an icy road be sure to allow yourself time to begin braking as soon as possible.
 If your car has an anti-lock braking system (ABS), apply and maintain firm pressure to the brake pedal when attempting to stop.
 If you don’t have ABS, you will have to gently tap the brakes repeatedly, so they do not lock on you when attempting to slow down.

 Did Someone Collide with You on an Icy Road?
 Call the Tenge Law Firm, LLC

 Sometimes it doesn’t matter how safely you drive on a winter road; accidents happen.
-When they do, you need a veteran Colorado motor vehicle accident attorney to make sure you get justice.
+When they do, you need a veteran Colorado winter weather vehicle accident attorney to make sure you get justice.
 The Tenge Law Firm, LLC, provides injured motorists with a free consultation to learn more about their rights and options.
 We encourage perspective clients to ask questions about how we handle cases, and we can offer our opinion about whether you have a case that is actionable.
 Call us at (303) 665-2929 to schedule a consultation.

 Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.